Aperiodicity Conditions in Topological $k$-Graphs: Background

-Under the condition that $\L$ is \emph{compactly aligned}, that is if both $X,Y \subset \L$ are compact, then $\MCE(X,Y)$ is also compact, we can build a topological groupoid $\mathcal{G}_\L$ called the \emph{boundary path groupoid} which has $\partial\L$ as its unit space and can be endowed with a locally compact Hausdorff topology.
-The C$^*$-algebra of $\L$, $C^*(\L)$, is $C^*(\mathcal{G}_\L)$, the full groupoid C$^*$-algebra of the boundary path groupoid.
+Under the condition that $\L$ is compactly aligned, we can build a topological groupoid $\mathcal{G}_\L$ called the \emph{boundary path groupoid} which has $\partial\L$ as its unit space and can be endowed with a locally compact Hausdorff topology.
+The C$^*$-algebra of $\L$, $C^*(\L)$, is the full groupoid C$^*$-algebra of the boundary path groupoid, $C^*(\mathcal{G}_\L)$.
 As we will not need the details of the construction of the C$^*$-algebra to understand the results of this paper, we refer the reader to \cite{Yeend1} for the formulation of this topology as well as a more in depth discussion.
 However, to demonstrate the importance of aperiodicity, we conclude the background information with a result of Yeend.

 \begin{prop}\cite[Theorem 5.2]{Yeend1} For a compactly aligned topological $k$-graph $(\L, d)$, the boundary path groupoid $\mathcal{G}_\L$ is topologically principal if and only if for every open set $V \subset \L^0$ there exists an $x \in V\partial\L$ which is aperiodic. \end{prop}